ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 The `curl` command accessing www.python.org demonstrates the attempt to access and potentially install software from the internet.
 This is step 3 on the architecture diagram.

 Based on whether the host has internet connectivity, the script modifies the `index.html` page served by `nginx`.
-You will use this to test the results of the provisioning in the next sections.

 ### Upload from the filesystem and execute on the instance
 {: #scp-ssh}